 Who is eligible for the July cost-of-living payment?

-Eight million households in the UK are set to receive their first cost-of-living payment next month as part of a government bid to ease rising costs for the most vulnerable.
+Almost one in four families across the UK will automatically receive £326 – the first of two cost-of-living payments – between today and 31 July as part of a government bid to ease rising costs for the most vulnerable.

 In a statement, Sunak said: “We have a responsibility to protect those who are paying the highest price for rising inflation, and we are stepping up to help.”

 The two payments will go to qualifying low-income households in England, Wales, Scotland and Northern Ireland, for those receiving means-tested benefits such as Universal Credit, Jobseeker’s Allowance, Employment and Support Allowance, Income Support, Working Tax Credit, Child Tax Credit and Pension Credit.

 To be eligible for the first instalment, people must have started a successful benefits claim by 25 May.

 When will eligible households receive their payments?

 The first instalment will reach the bank accounts of around a fifth of those eligible today, while some recipients will have to wait until 31 July.

 Thérèse Coffey, the work and pensions secretary, told Sky News this morning that “over 1.6 million households will be receiving £326 in their bank accounts today to help them with the cost of living”.

 Families on Universal Credit told the i news site that they had been relying on receiving the cost-of-living support today.
 One 37-year-old from south London said she had been “clinging onto the 14 July date” after her fridge broke a week ago.